asdfMaciej/chess/README.md

 ```bash
 sudo apt install libudev-dev libsfml-dev build-essential mesa-common-dev libx11-dev libxrandr-dev libgl1-mesa-dev libglu1-mesa-dev libfreetype6-dev libopenal-dev libsndfile1-dev libxcursor-dev libxi-dev libxinerama-dev xorg-dev
 ```
-*Sidenote: the list contains excessive elements, as the xorg-dev contains X Window System development libraries, which might have been already installed.
-However, it works.*
+*Sidenote: the list contains excessive elements, as xorg-dev contains X Window System development libraries, which might have already been installed.
+However - it works.*

 In order to run the project under WSL2, install a X11 server on your Windows host machine (such as VcXsrv) and [configure your WSL2 installation](https://stackoverflow.com/questions/61110603/how-to-set-up-working-x11-forwarding-on-wsl2).
 Upon launching the X11 server, the game ran under WSL will be able to create and display windows.